Tag: Exceptional circumstances

 Indonesia vs PT Nanindah Mutiara Shipyard Ltd, December 2020 Supreme Court, Case No. 4446/B/PK/Pjk/2020

 PT Nanindah Mutiara Shipyard Ltd reported losses for FY 2013.
 The tax authorities issued an assessment where the income of the company was increased by a substantial amount referring to applicable transfer pricing regulations.
 Nanindah Mutiara Shipyard Ltd filed a complaint with the Tax Court, but the Tax Court upheld the assessment.
 An application for judicial review was then filed with the Supreme Court.
-Judgement of the Supreme Court The Supreme Court ruled in favor of Nanindah Mutiara Shipyard Ltd. The Tax Court had erred in assessing facts, data, evidence and application of the law.
+Judgment of the Supreme Court The Supreme Court ruled in favor of Nanindah Mutiara Shipyard Ltd. The Tax Court had erred in assessing facts, data, evidence and application of the law.
 The decision of the Tax Court was canceled and the petition for judicial review was granted.
 Losses reported by Nanindah Mutiara Shipyard Ltd were not due to non-arm’s length pricing, but rather exceptional circumstances that occurred at the local company in the years following 2010.
 Excerpts: ” … a. that the reasons for the Petitioner’s petition for judicial review in the a quo case are positive corrections ...
 Read more

 TPG2017 Chapter I paragraph 1.124